Digital Manufacturing and the Information Access Problem

 Manufacturing is one of the most complex industries out there.
 Projects can involve hundreds of employees, and often take decades to complete.
 Most manufacturers view knowledge from within as their intellectual property, fueling innovation and separating themselves from the competition.

 But for many, this knowledge exists in the form of siloed and unstructured data buried deep within a growing number of systems—systems that are changing as digital transformations progress.
 PLM systems are upgraded.
 ERP processes are evolving.
 But while new technologies are critical to staying ahead, they often make already complicated decision-making more difficult.

 When it becomes harder to access information, decisions rely more on guesswork.
 In areas of the business that involve complex, high-risk decision making, guesswork can cost an organization not just time, but millions of dollars.
 Below are three such areas where solving information access issues can greatly improve digital manufacturing efficiency.

 Manufacturing R&D involves projects of massive scope and complexity.
 Understanding product requirements, identifying past issues and successes, and gathering market and competitive insights is key.
 But this information often lives within millions of documents, adding layers of difficulty and risk not found in other industries.

-For research engineers and scientists to find the information they need, they typically have to search across multiple internal and external systems.
+For research engineers to find the information they need, they typically have to search across multiple internal and external systems.
 Each separate search adds time to the project.
 And despite their best efforts, the vast amount of disparate and disconnected data sources severely hinders their ability to uncover insights.